How To Change Your Child's Behavior—Without Punishment

 Connect before you correct, and stay connected, even while you guide, to awaken your child’s desire to be his best self.
 Remember that children misbehave when they feel bad about themselves and disconnected from us.

-- Make loving eye contact: "You are so upset right now."
+- Make loving eye contact: "It sounds like you're really upset about X."

-- Put your hand on her shoulder: "You're scared to tell me about the cookie."
+- Put your hand on her shoulder: "It seems like maybe you're scared to tell me about the cookie."

-- Stoop down to her level and look her in the eye: "I see how mad you are.
+- Stoop down to her level and look her in the eye: "It looks like you're really mad ...
 I'm listening.
 Tell me in words."

 - Pick her up: "Nothing's going right for you today, is it?"